-- 23.1 Periodically, the Council will contact all applicants to review their applications and to confirm if their circumstances have changed. - Reassessment for eligibility, qualification and priority will be undertaken at review.
+- 23.1 Periodically, the Council will contact all applicants to review their applications and to confirm if their circumstances have changed. - 23.2 Reassessment for eligibility, qualification and priority will be undertaken at the time of the review.
 Should a change of circumstance be indicated, the Council may request further information or supporting documentation from the applicant.
-The applicant will be contacted, in writing, with the outcome of the review decision. - Should applicants not respond within 28 days the Council will assume assistance is no 23.3 longer required and the application will be removed from the waiting list.
+The applicant will be contacted, in writing, with the outcome of the review decision. - Should applicants not respond within 28 days the Council will assume assistance is no 23.3 longer required and the application will be removed from the housing register.
 Written confirmation of this will be sent to the applicant at the address provided on their application.
-It is the applicants' responsibility to advise Fareham Housing of any change of address or contact details.
+It is the applicants' responsibility to advise the Council of any change of address or contact details.